List of Ukrainians in the Kontinental Hockey League

-The following is a list of Ukrainians in the Kontinental Hockey League (KHL).
-For the 2014-15 season, Ukrainians constitute the 14th most numerous nationality within the league.
-During the 2009-10 KHL season, 26 Ukrainian players participated in the competition, the most to date, out of the 41 total to have played.
+For the 2014–15 season, Ukrainians constituted the 14th most numerous nationality within the Kontinental Hockey League (KHL).
+During the 2009–10 KHL season, 26 Ukrainian players participated in the competition, the most to date, out of the 41 total to have played.
 Alexei Zhitnik, along with Anton Babchuk and Nikolay Zherdev are of a select few to have been named to the annual All Star Game.

 Oleg Tverdovsky became the first Ukrainian-born player to win the Gagarin Cup, doing so with HC Salavat Yulaev in 2010.
 In 2013, Kostiantyn Kasianchuk became the first Ukrainian national team player to do the same; after which the Cup was brought to Kyiv in celebration.
 According to Sokil Kyiv general manager Vyacheslav Zavalnyuk, 13.5% of all players in the KHL have Ukrainian roots.